CSC1-1101-TTh9-S21/ps7/README.md

 <img src="img/mirrortiger.png" width=500>

 6. Try the `Color Switch` button.
 You'll see that each time you click it, it changes the colors of the image.
 After three clicks, you get back to the original image.

+**This GUI is kind of buggy.** If you aren't able to actually close the window or if it isn't responding, quit IDLE.
+If that doesn't help, do a "force quit" on Python (e.g., in Activity Monitor on a Mac, Task Manager on Windows).

 ---

 ## How does this work?
 [Click here to read a description](pixel.md).
 Then look at the code for the two functions I have written for you.
 Then come back to this page to find out your assignment.